 - Development Properties Under this segment, the Group categorises all its real estate properties under development which are acquired, developed and sold.
-It includes: - Residential and commercial properties whether completed or under development ("Residential and Commercial Projects") - o Land and investment in land properties which are undeveloped, developed with or without infrastructure and the sale of such properties ("Land Projects"). - Asset Management leasing and management of properties that the Group has retained as rental properties including commercial and residential units on its Master-Planned Communities for generating recurring revenues.
+It includes: - o Residential and commercial properties whether completed or under development ("Residential and Commercial Projects") - o Land and investment in land properties which are undeveloped, developed with or without infrastructure and the sale of such properties ("Land Projects"). - Leasing and Management of Properties leasing and management of properties that the Group has retained as rental properties including commercial and residential units on its Master-Planned Communities for generating recurring revenues.